 There are some fantastic movies and shows in the National Geographic channel as well, including Free Solo, Before The Flood, and Miracle Landing On The Hudson.
 If you're at all interested in the planet and its wildlife, there's a treasure trove of stuff to work your way through.

 In some cases – The Lion King, Aladdin, Dumbo – you've got both the original movie and the more recent remake to enjoy.
 Perhaps you could show your kids both back-to-back and ask them which they enjoy the most...

 Witness the heart of a survivor.
 Watch the new trailer for #Togo, an Original Movie streaming Dec.
 20, only on #DisneyPlus. pic.twitter.com/M6OsTj3DfsDecember 4, 2019

 Disney is also pushing original movies to the service: check out Togo, starring Willem Dafoe and Julianne Nicholson, which is based on a true story.
-It looks like classic Disney fare, and it started streaming on Disney+ from December 2019 (see the trailer above).
+It looks like classic Disney fare, as you can see from the trailer above.